vigoo/destiny/journal.md

 We do a workaround:
 - introducing a singleton component `destiny:accounts` that will do the mapping from email to user name (valid worker name)
 - use `__` instead of `/` in the store worker name as separator

+With these changes the first integration test passes.

+Next let's figure out how we want to develop the frontend.
+I want to try Dioxus.
+The idea is that we use Dioxus in frontend-only mode (not full stack as we have our backend as workers), and pack the UI files (html and wasm and assets) into a new worker called `destiny:ui` as initial file system.
+This component will be ephemeral and the API gateway will route to its static files.

+Let's try to set this up.

+`cargo install dioxus-cli`

+Creating a new dioxus app separately first with the `dx` tool to see how it is set up.
+Then we convert it to a golem component.

+Also a new `destiny:ui` rust component.
+Copy the barebones dioxus app to it. `dx serve` works in the `components-rust/destiny-ui` dir.
+To package it we run `dx bundle`.
+Let's integrate this into the app manifest.

+After some experiments with dioxus, let's try to make the first two endpoints with the api gateway.